htmfilho/klakes/README.md

 # Why Klakes?

+Each individual has a mental model, a particular way of making sense of the world.
+Two people can observe the same event and describe it differently, because they have looked at different details and made different interpretations.
+This natural characteristic of human kind makes extremely hard for organizations to build a common understanding of what they do, build and sell among all employees.

-Klakes stands for Knowledge Lakes.
+Klakes stands for Knowledge Lakes and was designed to solve this problem.
 It targets organizations interested in mapping their knowledge in consistent "lakes" of information.

+Why is Klakes open source?
+Because this application is easy to build, but the knowledge lakes are not.
+Well, it might became easy one day when this approach of organizing information is widely spread.

 ## Installation